allenmonkey970/Tax-Calculator/README.md

 ## Description

 The Tax Calculator helps users to quickly determine their taxable salary and the amount of federal tax they owe.
 The calculator takes into consideration the standard tax deduction and applies the current tax rates to different income brackets.
-This is a handy tool for anyone looking to estimate their federal tax liability.

 ## Features

 - Input: User's gross annual salary